CHIMEFRB/voe/README.md

 git clone git@github.com:CHIMEFRB/voe.git
 ```

-Now, install `poetry` with
+Now, move into the repo:

 ```
-pip install poetry
+cd voe
 ```

-Then install the requirements using `poetry` by running the following in the top-level folder where the `poetry.lock` file is found.
+And build the docker container and initialize the servers and database:

 ```
-poetry install
+docker compose build
 ```

 # Getting Started